Deerbrook Mall (Illinois)

 Deerbrook Mall is a shopping mall in Deerfield, Illinois.
-Located on 47.45 acres, its anchor stores are Hobby Lobby, Jewel Osco, and Bed Bath & Beyond.
-Former anchors include Best Buy, Bally Total Fitness, Old Country Buffet, Blockbuster Video, GameStop, Office Max, Sports Authority, TJ Maxx, Venture, Wonder, The Great Indoors, and Art Van Furniture.
+Located on 47.45 acres, its anchor stores are Marshalls, The Dump Furniture Outlet, Office Depot, Jewel Osco, Floor & Decor, and Sky Zone.
+Former anchors include Hobby Lobby, Best Buy, Bally Total Fitness, Old Country Buffet, Blockbuster Video, GameStop, OfficeMax, Sports Authority, TJ Maxx, Venture, Wonder, The Great Indoors, Art Van Furniture and Bed Bath & Beyond.
 The mall is located on Waukegan Road, north of the Edens Spur and south of Lake Cook Road.
+The mall is a low priority for its developer, as its website had not been updated since 2018, before going offline completely in 2024.

 History

 In 1970, 30 acres of land were purchased from Louis Werhane, a local farmer, with the plan to develop it into a mall.
 Primary construction was completed in 1971, with the mall's name being chosen by the winner of a drawing.
 The name is a combination of the two towns which the mall primarily serves: Deerfield and Northbrook.

-Originally the internal theme of the mall was of a communal street scene with street lamps and water fountains featuring brass frogs and other sculptures of aquatic marine life.
+Originally the internal theme of the mall was of a communal street scene with streetlamps and water fountains featuring brass frogs and other sculptures of aquatic marine life.
 Sunken communal seating areas contributed to the small-town Main Street-like feel.
-The floor is mostly made of heavily lacquered-over red and brown bricks.
+The floor was mostly made of heavily lacquered-over red and brown bricks.